decoy0ctopus/Power-BI-Utilities/README.md

 # Power-BI-Utilities
-A collection of utilities for use in PowerBI
+A collection of useful utilities for use in PowerBI